Three RHEL 8 or 9 VMs

 sudo salt-pip install pypsexec-*.whl

-# master plugin — both masters only
+# master plugin — from the unpacked installer bundle, both masters only

-cd ~/Config-*/sse-installer/salt/sse/eapi_plugin/files
+cd /path/to/Config-*/sse-installer/salt/sse/eapi_plugin/files

 sudo salt-pip install SSEAPE-*-py3-none-any.whl